-In addition to working with the companies website and email blasts I was tasked with creating the marketing materials for both internal and external use.
-This ranged from the signage, magazine ads, clothing, cd and dvd covers (that's how long ago this was), sales merchandise and promotional partnership ads.
-One such partnership was with Dos Equis, and involved organizing a jump and photoshoot with a stand in model whose face I could later replace with that of their "most interesting man in the world".
+In addition to working with the company's website and email blasts, I was tasked with creating marketing materials for both internal and external use.
+This ranged from the signage, magazine ads, clothing, cd, and DVD covers (that's how long ago this was), sales merchandise, and promotional partnership ads.
+One such partnership was with Dos Equis, and involved organizing a jump and photoshoot with a stand-in model whose face I could later replace with that of their "most interesting man in the world".

 After joining Sky Dive Long Island I began to notice a limitation of the business model.
 Customers would pay for a skydive (a few hundred dollars) and then be asked if they would like to purchase a video package as well (for another few hundred dollars).
 Approximately fifty percent of first-time jumpers purchase the video.
 Those that did not while usually financially motivated in their decision, often regretted it.
 The limitation was such that once a customer decided to not purchase the video package there was no going back.
 This was a lost opportunity for both company and customer.

 After some thought I remedied this problem by implementing a team of well-trained "Ground Photographers".
 These were talented photographers, many of whom had a background in sports photography, working in teams in the landing areas.
 With a combination of training, skill and some scurrying I, along with these photographers would position ourselves in front of and under the jumpers and capture images of these customers the air, landing, and embracing friends and loved ones as they reunited with the earth once more.
 We would then greet them, and offer to show and sell prints, disks, and social media packages if the customers would like to memorialize that jump.